-19.0 Site Plan Engineering Fees
+20.0 Site Plan Engineering Fees

-- 19.1 All site plan development applications shall be subject to a development engineering review fee to be paid for at the time of complete application submission. - 19.2 The fee will either be a Standard or Complex fee amount and will be determined based on the specified reports required for the complete application submission. - 19.3 Incomplete payment of the Site Plan Engineering Fee shall result in the application being deemed incomplete. - 19.4 For further information on Site Plan Complex and Standard Fees, refer to Schedule 'K" of the City's Tariff of Fees By-law.
+- 20.1 All site development applications are subject to a Site Plan Engineering Fee to be paid for at the time of complete application submission. - 20.2 The fee will either be a Standard or Complex fee amount and will be determined based on the specified reports required for the complete application submission. - 20.3 Incomplete payment of the Site Plan Engineering Fee shall result in the application being deemed incomplete.

+20.4 For further information on Site Plan Complex and Standard Fees, refer to Schedule "K" of the City's Fees and Charges By-law.